seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/05_May/19/README.md

 - My session was skipped again today. - 2025, Monday, January 13th to 2025, Monday, February 10th
 - I worked on some monuments today, but couldn't upgrade the stage on any of them. - 2025, Monday, February 17th
 - I did not work on any monuments today, nor did I upgrade the stage on any of them. - 2025, Monday, February 24th
+- My session was skipped today. - 2025, Monday, March 3rd to 2025, Monday, May 19th

 </details>

-- My session was skipped today. - 2025, Monday, March 3rd to 2025, Monday, May 19th
+- I worked on some monuments today, but couldn't upgrade the stage on any of them. - 2025, Monday, May 19h

 ***